mitosch/prawn-swiss_qr_bill/README.md

 ## Important

-This library does not validate (yet) IBAN, reference or the given QR data.
+This library can validate IBAN (switzerland only) and reference number (type QRR).
+Validation of SCOR reference number is planned.
+It does not validate, if the given data is fully valid according to the implementation guidelines.

 Please refer to the implementation guidelines and the Swiss QR-bill validaton portal by SIX below.